flaxton/outlook-signature/README.md

 <img width="600" height="605" src="https://infotechdesign.net/wp-content/uploads/2023/04/outlooksig-03-600x605-1.jpg">

 ## Editing/Creating a Signaure
+* First, be sure to select the correct email account to use for the signature, in the "E-mail Account" box.
-* If you have a signature already, click on the one you want to change in "Select Signature to edit"
+* If you have a signature already, click on the name of the one you want to change in "Select Signature to edit"
 * If not, click "New" to create one and this box will appear:

 <img width="218" height="124" src="https://infotechdesign.net/wp-content/uploads/2023/04/outlooksig-04-218x124-1.jpg">